shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 <!--![Project yml env](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/15_project_yml_env.png)-->

-Inside `project.yml,` there are three sections below the description: `includes`, `engines`, and `frameworks`.
+Inside `project.yml`, there are three sections below the description: `includes`, `engines`, and `frameworks`.
 The `includes` section is a list of file pointers that *reference* other YAML files in the configuration.
 The architecture of the Default Configuration takes advantage of nesting files and using pointers as another way to keep the files lightweight.
 Following the **includes** will bring you through one file to the next until you find the configuration setting you are looking for.
 It’s a bit like Russian Matryoshka dolls: you open up each doll that’s nested inside the next until you find the appropriate configuration setting.

-Every Engine is identified as `tk-<name of software application>`.
+Every engine is identified as `tk-<name of software application>`.
 You know you want to affect settings in Maya, so the identifier we’re looking for is `tk-maya`.

 Look under the `includes:` section of the `project.yml` file and find this line, `./includes/settings/tk-maya.yml`.
-This line indicates the configurations controlling the **settings** for the Maya Engine, `tk-maya`, are nested inside the **includes** folder within the **settings** folder.
+This line indicates the configurations controlling the **settings** for the Maya engine, `tk-maya`, are nested inside the **includes** folder within the **settings** folder.

 In the `engines:` section find the `tk-maya` value.